yunpeng-wang/web-playground/how-to-use-npm.md

 3. npm install < 3rd-party js > (will add js in `node_modules`)

 > `npm create` will create a project with vite.

+# How to use npm to install tsc

+1. same

+2. same

+3. same

+4. npx tsc --init (create tsconfig.json)

+5. npx tsc (compiler ts to js)

 ---

 # Pay Attention to JS Type